 What is Tile?

-The company sells a range of different trackers themselves - Tile Pro, Tile Mate, Tile Slim (and several older models) - as well as working other Bluetooth-enabled devices, for example headphones.
+The company sells a range of different trackers themselves - Tile Pro, Tile Mate, Tile Slim and Tile Sticker - as well as working with other Bluetooth-enabled devices, for example headphones.

 In the case of headphones, you won't need a separate Tile tracker for it, the system will run using the device's native Bluetooth hardware - which is known as Find with Tile, as long as that technology is supported.